-Different philosophies exist in extreme Single-Stage brands, where there is no humidity system in the setter, and where the setter starts with a humidity value of around

-80 %, and conserves the eggs' humidity in first week with the proximity of the damper.
-This humidity value constantly decreases till 30 %-35 % in the final stages of the process.
-The objective is not to use external water, which can have negative effects in temperature stability in a microclimate and in biosecurity, but all of these points are possible with a good control of an active damper.
+Different philosophies exist in extreme Single-Stage brands, where there is no humidity system in the setter, and where the setter starts with a humidity value of around 80 %, and conserves the eggs' humidity in first week with the proximity of the damper.
+This humidity value constantly decreases until it is 30 %-35 % in the final stages of the process.
+The objective is to not use external water, which can have negative effects in temperature stability in a microclimate and in biosecurity, but all of these points are possible with a good control of an active damper.